eclectic-coding/vite-vanilla-js-template/README.md

 ├── .prettierrc             # Configuration for Prettier
 ├── index.html              # The HTML file for your project
-├── LICENSE                 # The license for your project ├── package-lock.json       # Lockfile for your project's dependencies
-├── package.json            # Defines your project and its dependencies
-├── postcss.config.cjs      # Configuration for PostCSS
+├── LICENSE                 # The license for your project ├── package.json            # Defines your project and its dependencies ├── postcss.config.cjs      # Configuration for PostCSS
 ├── README.md               # This file
 ├── vite.config.js          # Configuration for Vite
+├── yarn.lock               # Lockfile for your project's dependencies
 ```

 ## License